 What is maintenance pending suit?

-Maintenance pending suit is given its legal basis in the UK under Section 22 of the Matrimonial Clauses Act 1973.
+MPS is given its legal basis in the UK under s 22 of the Matrimonial Clauses Act 1973.
+This provides:

-Equivalent provisions also exist in the Civil Partnership Act 2004 in relation to civil partners and also under Schedule 1 of the Children Act 1989.
+Equivalent provisions also exist in the Civil Partnership Act 2004 in relation to civil partners.

 Backdating of maintenance pending suit